Icelain/ice.personal/blogs/fast-unix-sockets-with-tokio.md

 });
 ```

-All this task does is wait for the shutdown_receiver channel to return, so it can cleanup by removing socket file and quit the program.
+This task waits for the shutdown_receiver channel to return so it can clean up by removing the socket file and quit the program.
-Now, for the fun part:
+Now, for the main part:

 ```rust
 while let Ok((mut stream, _)) = listener.accept().await {

     println!("Listening on {socket_path}");
     let mut buffer: [u8; 1024] = [0u8; 1024];
     tokio::spawn(async move {